kjulin/rn-redux-template/README.md

   * [redux-mock-store](https://github.com/arnaudbenard/redux-mock-store) is used to test redux action creators and middleware

 **NOTE** Promises will break tests if used in component tests, see a related issue [here](https://github.com/facebook/jest/issues/1760).

+### Reactotron
+[Reactotron](https://github.com/reactotron/reactotron) can be used to enhance development experience.
+With this setup it can be used to log messages using `Reactotron.log('Message to log')` and to investigate redux actions.